 Struggling with hearing?
 Request a hearing test appointment today.

 As we get older, hearing loss becomes an increasing problem.
-It occurs gradually as you age and is known as presbycusis.
-Over 11 million people are affected by hearing loss in the UK, making it a common issue, especially amongst the older population.
+It occurs gradually as you age and is known as presbycusisOver 11 million people are affected by hearing loss in the UK, making it a common issue, especially amongst the older population.

 Loss of hearing is categorised into three types:

-- Conductive(outer or middle ear)
+• Conductive(outer or middle ear)

-- Sensorineural (inside the ear)
+• Sensorineural (inside the ear)

-- Conductive and sensorineural (combination of both).
+• Conductive and sensorineural (combination of both)

 If you’re experiencing any of the below symptoms, then you have likely lost your hearing in one ear.
 Unilateral deafness presents challenges that can make everyday life difficult.

-- Location of Sounds — the brain works out where sound is coming from via sound localisation.
+1. You can’t work out where certain sounds are coming from — the brain works out where sound is coming from via sound localisation.
 Whichever ear receives the sound first indicates the location of the sound.
 If you suffer from hearing loss in one ear, you may have trouble working out where the sound is coming from.

-- Disorientation — the brain filters out noises that aren’t useful through selective listening.
+2. You find yourself having to concentrate to hear — the brain filters out noises that aren’t useful through selective listening.
 This works better through two working ears — listening becomes an increasing effort and may leave you feeling tired and stressed.
 This can lead to trouble communicating and understanding other people, making loud places highly disorientating.

-- Volume Detection — Your brain naturally hears sounds more loudly when they’re received through both ears.
+3. You’re asking people to speak up, or having the TV on much louder than usual — Your brain naturally hears sounds more loudly when they’re received through both ears.
 The nerves located in both ears pass signals to the brain, which uses this information to interpret sound.
 So if you’re listening to music or watching TV at a higher volume than necessary, it might be a sign of unilateral hearing loss.

-- Muffled Sounds — Known as the “head shadow effect”, high-frequency sounds have to pass through the head to be received by the other functioning ear.
+4. Your hearing is muffled — Known as the “head shadow effect”, high-frequency sounds have to pass through the head to be received by the other functioning ear.
 Sounds can’t bend around the head to reach the other side, so sounds like birdsong can sound muffled and difficult to locate.

 Our ears are responsible for both hearing and balance, so hearing loss can impact your physical stability.
 If you’re feeling dizzy, it might be another symptom of unilateral deafness.

-Now that you’ve evaluated your symptoms, it’s useful to determine what causes hearing loss in one ear.
+Now that you’ve evaluated your symptoms, it’s useful to determine what causes loss of hearing in one ear.
 Sometimes this can be due to excessive ear wax build-up in the ear canal or an ear infection.
 In other cases, unilateral hearing loss can be a problem with the function of the ear itself.

-- Ageing — This is due to changes in your inner ear as you get older.
+• Ageing — This is due to changes in your inner ear as you get older.
 Factors such as genes and exposure to loud sounds over several years can cause accelerated hearing loss.

-- Ear Infections — Ear infections cause problems with hearing and produce excess discharge from your ear, clogging it up.
+• Ear Infections — Ear infections cause problems with hearing and produce excess discharge from your ear, clogging it up.

-- Ruptured Eardrum — This can happen when you insert foreign objects into your ear, accidentally perforating the eardrum.
+• Ruptured Eardrum — This can happen when you insert foreign objects into your ear, accidentally perforating the eardrum.
 This can also result from a change in air pressure (e.g. flying) or loud noises.

-- Diseases — Some symptoms of medical conditions such as Ménière’s disease include hearing loss.
+• Diseases — Some symptoms of medical conditions such as Ménière’s disease include hearing loss.

 How Much Can Earwax Affect Hearing?